 PRIZES; HONORABLE MENTIONS.
-Subject to the terms and conditions of these Official Rules, two (2) prizes will be awarded in the Contest: one (1) “First Prize” and one (1) “Student Prize.”
-The approximate retail value (“ARV”) of the First Prize is nine-thousand dollars ($9,000), and the ARV of the Student Prize is one-thousand dollars ($1,000).
+Subject to the terms and conditions of these Official Rules, two (2) prizes will be awarded in the Contest: one (1) “First Prize.”
+The approximate retail value (“ARV”) of the First Prize is ten-thousand dollars ($10,000).
 The aggregate ARV of all prizes to be awarded in this Contest is ten-thousand dollars ($10,000).
-The First Prize consists of and is limited to nine-thousand dollars ($9,000), payable by check to the winner with the highest Total Score.
-In addition, the Entrant with the highest Judging Score that includes a management team consisting of at least fifty (50) percent college or graduate school students who are carrying a full-time academic load (“Student Entrant”), are eligible to receive a prize of one-thousand dollars ($1,000), the “Student Prize.”
+The First Prize consists of and is limited to ten-thousand dollars ($10,000), payable by check to the winner, which is selected as described in the preceding sections.
 Prizes are nontransferable, nonassignable, nonnegotiable, and not redeemable for cash or credit.
 Prize must be accepted as awarded.
 Prize is awarded “AS IS” with no warranty, representation, or guarantee, express or implied, in fact or in law, made by Sponsor or Administrator, or for which Sponsor or Administrator shall be liable, including, without limitation, ANY IMPLIED WARRANTIES OF MERCHANTABILITY, NON-INFRINGEMENT OR FITNESS FOR A PARTICULAR PURPOSE.
 No prize substitutions, except by Administrator and Sponsor, who reserve the right (but have no obligation) to substitute a prize (or a component thereof) with another prize of equal or greater value (including cash) if the prize (or a component thereof) is not available for any reason as determined by Sponsor and Administrator in their sole discretion.
 Unused components of the prize shall be forfeited and have no redeemable cash value.
 Winner is solely and fully responsible for any and all costs, fees, taxes, assessments and expenses associated with prize award, redemption, receipt and use, including, without limitation, all federal, state and local taxes on the prize.
 If applicable, winner will be issued applicable tax documents for the actual retail value of the prize.
 Winners waive the right to assert as a cost of winning a prize any and all costs of verification and redemption or travel to redeem the prize.
 Non-compliance with any of the foregoing and any other condition of this Contest may result in disqualification and forfeiture of prize, in which case, no consideration will be awarded.
-LIMIT: One (1) prize per entrant in this Contest, except Student Entrants are eligible to receive both the Student Prize and First Prize.
+LIMIT: One (1) prize per entrant in this Contest,.

 In connection with the Contest, Administrator and Sponsor may also recognize certain applicants who do not receive a prize for recognition as an Honorable Mention in the Contest.
 The criteria for selection of an Honorable Mention, and the selection of Honorable Mention entrants, will be as determined by Sponsor and Administrator in their sole discretion.
 A potential Honorable Mention entrant will be notified in person, or by phone, letter (by postal or overnight delivery) and/or e-mail.